Pathways of introduction of marine non-indigenous species

 Methodology for indicator calculation

-The primary pathway/vector was filled in for about 1394 species.
+The primary pathway/vector was filled in to the degree possible.
 Marine and estuarine species are those aquatic species which do not complete their entire life cycle in freshwater (modified after ICES, 2005).
-Vagrant species, mostly fish and crustaceans of tropical Atlantic origin occurring in the Mediterranean but exhibiting a distinct distribution, whose mode of introduction is unknown were not considered in our calculations.
-Thus, the pathway was calculated for 1305 species.
+Vagrant species, mostly fish and crustaceans of tropical Atlantic origin, whose mode of introduction is unknown, were not considered in our calculations.
+Thus, the pathway was calculated for 1416 species.

 To categorize pathways of primary introduction of alien species into a new region, we have followed the framework proposed by Katsanevakis et al (2013).